 Program Structure and Curriculum

-An evening and online program designed for working professionals, the Applied Business Analytics program provides a strong foundation in business analytics by combining technical know-how that includes machine learning, artificial intelligence, applied statistics, optimization, econometrics, experimentation, data visualization, data engineering, and big data with an understanding on how they may be applied in domains such as marketing, consumer behavior, operations, financial and risk management, information management, and strategic management in both public and private sectors.
+A program designed for working professionals, the Applied Business Analytics program provides a strong foundation in business analytics by combining technical know-how that includes machine learning, artificial intelligence, applied statistics, optimization, econometrics, experimentation, data visualization, data engineering, and big data with an understanding on how they may be applied in domains such as marketing, consumer behavior, operations, financial and risk management, information management, and strategic management in both public and private sectors.

 Note: International students who require an F-1 visa are not eligible for the Master of Applied Business Analytics program.
 Alternatively, the Master of Science in Business Analytics program is a full-time day program available to International students.